pkurto16/CS240StudyGuide/studyGuide.md

 - A: Designated initializers allow initializing structures with values in a non-sequential order or partially, by specifying the name of the field to which a value is being assigned.
 Example: `struct example ex = {.x = 1, .z = 2};` initializes the `x` and `z` fields of the struct `ex` without initializing the `y` field.

-Lecture 7:

-### Summary: Arrays and Memory Layout in C
+# Summary of Lecture 7: Arrays and Memory Layout in C

 #### Slide Content - Key Points